ONSdigital/response-management-ui/ReadMe.md

 Prerequisites
 -------------

 The application's `config.yml` configuration file references the Java web services using a `collect-server` name which needs to be present in your hosts file.
 It also references an LDAP server using an `ldap-server` name.
-Install the RubyGems the applications depends on by running `bundle install`.
+Install the RubyGems the application depends on by running `bundle install`.

 Running
 -------